 Bringing Products to Market with EMC and CE Approvals

-CE stands for "Conformité Européenne", which is French for "European Conformity" and includes the entire European Union, Turkey and Israel.
-The global equivalents to the CE mark are as follows: FCC in the United States, CCC in China, VCCI in Japan, RCM in Australia & New Zealand, and KCC in South Korea.
+Understanding the global context, CE stands for "Conformité Européenne" or "European Conformity," encompassing the entire European Union, Turkey, and Israel.
+Equivalent marks worldwide include FCC in the United States, CCC in China, VCCI in Japan, RCM in Australia & New Zealand, and KCC in South Korea.

-As one of the top-ranked CE labs in the country, Enerdoor offers a wide range of testing methods and Standard compliance.
-Our flat rate, on-site testing specializes in the measurement and analysis of electromagnetic compatibility of systems in accordance with the EMC, FCC Part 15 and Safety Directives.
-Enerdoor filters provide solutions to meet the conducted, radiated, and immunity test requirements and utilizes mobile laboratories to perform necessary tests at the customer’s facility.
+Ranked among the top CE labs, Enerdoor offers a diverse range of testing methods and standard compliance services.
+Our on-site flat-rate testing specializes in measuring and analyzing electromagnetic compatibility, aligning with EMC, FCC Part 15, and Safety Directives.
+Enerdoor filters provide tailored solutions to meet conducted, radiated, and immunity test requirements, utilizing mobile laboratories for testing at your facility.

-How do you know if your product requires a CE mark?
-The list of products that apply the CE mark is broad, but in general all electrical products must comply to the Directive and all OEM equipment must meet CE Standards.
-Generally OEM equipment follows three major Directives:
+Wondering if your product needs a CE mark?
+While the list is broad, electrical products must generally comply with the Directive, and OEM equipment must meet CE Standards.
+OEM equipment typically aligns with three major Directives:

-Enerdoor EMC engineers can provide a portion or the entirety of the CE Certification process and prepare all documentation for the Technical Construction File (TCF) as proof of CE Compliance.
+Our EMC engineers can handle part or all of the CE Certification process, preparing documentation for the Technical Construction File (TCF) as proof of CE Compliance.

 Contact Enerdoor today for reliable EMC testing and CE Certification services tailored to your specific needs.
 Experience our commitment to efficiency, cost-effectiveness, and ensuring your equipment meets the highest standards.